wonsunahn/CS1632_Summer2022/deliverables/5/README.md

 ### Applying Model Checking to Your / Solution / Buggy Implementations

-Now that you have completed JPFJUnitTest you can run that JUnit class on top of JPF to test your BeanCounterLogicImpl implementation.
-Not only that, you can also run the test against a buggy implementation and a solution implementation, to verify that your test cases themselves pass the solution without failures and also detect all the bugs in the buggy implementation.
+After you have completed JPFJUnitTest, you can run that JUnit class on top of JPF to test your BeanCounterLogicImpl implementation.
+Not only that, you can also run the test against the buggy implementation and the solution implementation, just like you did for "mvn test".
 Here is how:

 1. To test your BeanCounterLogicImpl implementation on Windows:

     ```
-    $ runJPF.bat BeanCounter.win.jpf
+    .\runJPF.bat BeanCounter.win.jpf
     ```
     Or on Mac or Linux:

     ```
-    $ bash runJPF.sh BeanCounter.macos.jpf
+    bash runJPF.sh BeanCounter.macos.jpf
     ```

     Since this is before completing BeanCounterLogicImpl and BeanImpl, you will